-The seat belts in the passenger seating positions are equipped with an Automatic Locking Retractor (ALR) or a cinching latch plate which are used to secure a child restraint system.
-For additional information refer to "Installing Child Restraints Using the Vehicle Seat Belt" under the "Child Restraint" section.
-The chart below defines the type of feature for each seating position.
+The seat belts in the passenger seating positions may be equipped with a Switchable Automatic Locking Retractor (ALR) which is used to secure a child restraint system.
+For additional information, refer to "Installing Child Restraints Using The Vehicle Seat Belt" under the "Child Restraints" section of this manual.
+The table below defines the type of feature for each seating position.

-Regular Cab
+Standard Cab